The future of democracy is in question

 - declining trust in intergovernmental institutions

-Scholarship that has tried to explain the symptoms of these challenges has focused either on cross-case comparison of within-country factors, or on structural issues of overlapping economies and democratic populations in a globalised world.
-And despite institutional innovations aimed at avoiding or coping with democratic deficits, the models of democracy offered have proven unfit for a world of multi-level governance.
+This work has focused either on cross-case comparison of within-country factors, or on structural issues of overlapping economies and democratic populations in a globalised world.
+Despite institutional innovations aimed at avoiding or coping with democratic deficits, the models of democracy offered have proven unfit for a world of multi-level governance.

-Research at the CDF asks how different attributes reinforce democracy (or not), what an ideal future democracy will look like, and what innovations are needed to achieve these ideals.
-To achieve its ambition, we follow streams of research corresponding to the challenges outlined above.
+To achieve its ambition, we follow streams of research corresponding to the challenges democracy faces.
 We draw on our unique expertise to investigate the potential for ‘democratic reinforcement’ and ‘democratic bolstering’.